OpenSocial/spec/README.md

    version of the specification, edit the files in the "trunk" directory.

-3. Commit your changes into your branch and create a Pull Request for that branch.
+3. Commit your changes into your branch, push to your remote, and then use Github to create a Pull Request for your branch.

 4. Post the link to your Pull Request from step 3 to the opensocial-and-gadgets-spec discussion group.
 You may access the group at